jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

-# Better Mental Healthcare May Be Only an App Away
-# Is Better Mental Healthcare Only an App Away?
-# Better Mental Healthcare at Your Fingertips
+# Mental Healthcare at Your Fingertips
-# Is Better Mental Healthcare at our fingertips?

 ## The Mental Healthcare Crisis